 When will iOS 15 release?

-Hence, the obvious question is, ‘which devices will iOS 15 support?’
-Will it be able to achieve the same feat as iOS 14 in terms of compatibility?
-Sadly, no!
-Devices running on the A9 chip or earlier, i.e., 2015 models – iPhone 6S Plus, iPhone 6S, and iPhone SE 1st gen (2016) won’t get iOS 15 support.
+Rumoredly, the devices running on the A9 chip or earlier, i.e., 2015 models – iPhone 6S Plus, iPhone 6S, and iPhone SE 1st Gen (2016) will be chopped from the list.

 - iPhone 13 Series